MaksiMental/Spotify_Classification/README.md

 ## Requirements

-See requirements.txt for packages and versions (and below to install).
+See requirements.txt for packages and below to install.

 ## Setup